Resilient Distributed Estimation Through Adversary Detection: Introduction

-This paper addresses the following question: how can normally behaving agents detect adversarial agents in a distributed setting?
-Specifically, we study detecting adversarial agents in distributed parameter estimation.
+This paper addresses the following question: how can normally behaving agents estimate an unknown parameter in the presence of adversarial agents?
 Consider a network of agents, each making local sensor measurements of an unknown parameter $\theta^*$.
-While the agents have enough information, collectively, to determine $\theta^*$ (i.e., agent models are globally observable), no individual agent has enough information by itself to determine $\theta^*$ (i.e., agent models are locally unobservable).\footnote{In contrast, DLMS (\cite{DiffusionLMS, LMSCluster1, LMSCluster2}) require agent models to be locally observable.} Thus the agents exchange information with their direct neighbors to perform estimation.
-In this paper, we study how agents can detect adversaries, following \textit{any} arbitrary attack strategy, in the network using only \textit{local information}, even though local sensor measurements alone are insufficient to determine $\theta^*$.
+While the agents have enough information, collectively, to determine $\theta^*$ (i.e., agent models are globally observable), no individual agent has enough information by itself to determine $\theta^*$ (i.e., agent models are locally unobservable).\footnote{In contrast, DLMS (\cite{DiffusionLMS, LMSCluster1, LMSCluster2}) require agent models to be locally observable.} The agents exchange information with their direct neighbors to perform estimation.
+In this paper, we propose a method for agents to either detect adversaries or achieve resilient distributed estimation.
+In other words, we establish a necessary and sufficient condition such that, either, the attack is weak to escape detection (with false alarm probability below a desired level), in which case our algorithm is resilient and the estimates converge almost surely to $\theta^*$, or, the attack is strong, in which it is detected.